 We are obligated to cut out all the bullshit and lies surrounding Marx, possibly the most misunderstood thinker in history.

-Basic statement: In this work, which will consist of multiple parts, I would like to (1) state what Marx’s dialectics are not, (2) state what dialectics are, (3) analyze some of Marx’s texts that contain his dialectics in either a theoretical or practical form to uncover Marx’s dialectics, and (4) explain what exactly makes Marx’s dialectical method so powerful of a theoretical tool.
+Basic statement: In this work, I would like to (1) state what Marx’s dialectics are not, (2) state what dialectics are, (3) analyze some of Marx’s texts that contain his dialectics in either a theoretical or practical form to uncover Marx’s dialectics, and (4) explain what exactly makes dialectics useful for communists.